JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 # ALBION FREE MARKET FLIPPER TUTORIAL

-- This collection of tutorials is for the [Black Market Flipper](https://albionfreemarket.com/flipper) in Albion Free Market.
+- This tutorial is for the [Black Market Flipper](https://albionfreemarket.com/flipper) in Albion Free Market.

 ## BASICS